Rock Creek Campus

 Career and Program Description

 The Zoo Animal Management professional is knowledgeable and skilled in providing high quality daily care of captive populations of exotic animals, managing sustainable populations, maintaining animal enclosures and exhibits, providing effective interpretive programming to visitors, and participating in conservation programs.
 Graduates are prepared to serve the zoological community in a variety of capacities including zookeeper or aquarist, animal trainer, zoo educator, animal presenter, wildlife rehabilitator, registrar and laboratory animal technician.
-Students have the opportunity to work closely with animals and staff at the Oregon Zoo and to gain additional experience in related fields and at many other unique facilities in the region.
+In order to develop these skills, students in this program complete a wide variety of classroom, lab, and field coursework in animal and zoo management related areas, as well as participating in 1 year of student keeper training at the Oregon Zoo and 5 weeks of full-time experience at one of our local, national, or international partner zoological facilities.

 This is a seven term, full time program.
 All Biology and Management of Zoo Animal courses must be taken in sequential order in the course of study below and each course must be completed with a C or better in order to qualify for continuation in the program.
 The program is a Learning Partner of the Association of Zoos & Aquariums (AZA) and some courses may be eligible for credit towards AZA Professional Development Certificates.